dcruzf/anfis-toolbox/docs/index.md

 === "Full Installation"

-    Install with all features (visualization + validation):
+    Install with all features (visualization):

     ```bash
     pip install anfis-toolbox[all]